 In addition, there remain several donor recognition naming opportunities at the ELC.

 For details about the ELC and Campus Hub, click on the links below.

-To discuss Awty's capital improvements, please contact Kevin McTernan , Chief Advancement Officer, at 713-328-5836.
+To discuss Awty's capital campaign to fund these facilities, please contact Chantel Olufsen, Acting Chief Advancement Officer, at 713-328-5816.

-- Outdoor features to include a large playground with play equipment and soccer field; a “trike track”; three outdoor flexible learning spaces; two student gardens;
+- Outdoor features include a 22,000 sq. ft. playground with play equipment and soccer field, a trike track, three outdoor flexible learning spaces, and two student gardens;

-- Twenty-five classrooms plus dedicated kitchen and dining facilities, as well as a teaching kitchen;
+- 25 classrooms plus dedicated kitchen and dining facilities, as well as a teaching kitchen; and

-- Dedicated rooms for art, music and media, a library, and a regulation-size gym with a theatre stage and;
+- Dedicated rooms for art, music, and media, a library, and a regulation-size gym with a theatre stage.

-The Student Center, scheduled to open in the 2018-2019 school year,will be the hub of the campus.
-In addition to consolidating dining and food preparation services, it will provide open areas and multiple flex spaces for student groups to meet and work on projects, a “makers’ kitchen” and robotics lab for budding engineers, and the bookstore and library.
-Its construction will also free up the current dining halls to become classrooms as originally intended.
+- The Campus Center will feature open areas and multiple flex spaces for student groups to meet and work on projects, a “makers’ kitchen” and robotics lab for budding engineers, the School Store, and the library.
+It also will consolidate dining and food preparation services, freeing up the current dining halls to become 11 classrooms.

-- 13,144 sq. ft., featuring a large lecture hall, photo lab, digital lab, speech and debate room, ceramic studio, gallery, and Upper School and Middle School art rooms.
+- The Visual Arts wing will feature a photography lab, a digital lab, a speech and debate room, a ceramic studio, an art gallery, and Upper School and Middle School art rooms.